memtt/malt/src/doc/file-format.md

 Global structure
 ----------------

-The json file contain major structures as :
+The json file contains major structures as :

 	 {
 		run: {}      /* Provide some global informations about the run. */
 		config: {}   /* Provide a dump of the MALT configuration. */
 		stacks: {}   /* Provide profile projected on call stacks */
-		sites: {}    /* Provide informations to map addresses to source code. */
+		sites: {}    /* Provide information to map addresses to source code. */
 		globals: {}  /* Provide some global metric related to the run. */
-		leaks: {}    /* Provide the list of leaks seen at end of execution (blocks still allocated). */
+		leaks: {}    /* Provide the list of leaks seen at the end of execution (blocks still allocated). */
 		memStats: {} /* Some statistic represented by distributions about memory allocations . */
 		threads: {}  /* Provide per thread metrics. */
 		timeline: {} /* Provide metrics profile over time. */
 		globalVariables{} /* Memory used by the global variables of the program. */ }

 Details about run
 -----------------

 	 "run":{
 		"formatVersion":1,
 		"tool":"malt-0.0.0",
 		"date":"2014-11-01 18:56",